bagisto/user-guide/docs/2.2.0/configure/configurations.md

  ![Back Orders](../../assets/2.2.0/images/configure/backorder.png)

-**Note:- If the product is Out of Stock then also customer is able to Place an Order after Enabling the Backorder Option**
+**Note:- If the product is Out of Stock then also the customer is able to Place an Order after Enabling the Backorder Option**

  ![Out Of Stock](../../assets/2.2.0/images/configure/outofstock.png)